pmelchior/usrp-sciprog/green.md

 Xzavier Flowers is a rising Sophomore at Florida Institute of Technology.
 He is majoring in Astronomy and Astrophysics.
 His favorite color is blue.
 Xzavier is really glad that was accepted to be a participant at Princeton University's Astro 2016 USRP.

+Katelyn Neese was born and raised in Norfolk, Virginia.
+She is a rising senior at Princeton University and is majoring in Astrophysics with the intent to go to graduate school.
+Her family at home consists of her mother, father, younger brother and younger sister.
+Outside of school, her hobbies include writing fiction, fishkeeping, running and rowing.